KKodiac/DearDiary/README.md

 >
 > **🧪 LEARNING PROJECT**: This is a testing/learning project built to explore The Composable Architecture (TCA) and modern iOS development practices.

 Dear Diary is an iOS application that serves as your personal AI-powered diary companion.
 Built with SwiftUI and The Composable Architecture (TCA).

+Trying to decide how to integrate SwiftData with TCA

 ## Features